othiym23/packard/README.md

 This convention is meant to make it easy to see who performed what, while at the same time ensuring that simpleminded audio players that use lexical sorting of track names to determine playback order play compilations correctly.

+#### options

+* `-R` / `--from`: One or more directory trees in which files to be packed are found.
+* `-s` / `--to`: The directory root to pack files into.
+* `-B` / `--block-size`: `packard` will try to automatically detect the blocksize of the destination volume so that it can optimally fill the volume.
+  If, for whatever reason, it gets this wrong (say, on Windows, where `df` is unavailable), use this option to set the block size explicitly.

 ### unpack a set of zip files containing audio files